 If you can't find an item in the Deleted Items folder, the next place to look is the Recoverable Items folder.
 This is a hidden folder, and it's the place where items are moved when you do one of the following things:

 Delete an item from the Deleted Items folder.

 Empty the Deleted Items folder.

-Permanently delete an item from the inbox or from another folder by selecting it and pressing Shift+Delete.
+Permanently delete an item from the Inbox or from another folder by selecting it and pressing Shift+Delete.

-Important: If you don't see the Deleted Items folder, but instead see the Trash folder, then your account doesn't support recovering an item that's no longer in your Deleted Items folder.
+Important: If you don't see the Deleted Items folder, but instead see the Trash folder, your account doesn't support recovering an item that's no longer in your Deleted Items folder.

 On the Home menu, select Recover Deleted Items From Server.